snorklerjoe/useful6502/README.md

 I want the following end goals to categorize the machine as "useful":

-- Virtual memory (at least bank-switched)
+- At least 2 Megabytes of program memory and 2 Megabytes of data memory, of which at least 8k of data can be accessed at one time.
 - Protected memory (kernel and user run modes defined by hardware checking if kernel or user code is being executed)
 - Traps via "BRK" instruction for sys calls
 - Full preemptive multitasking